Sales Tax

 to receive due date reminder emails for every reporting period.
 These

 emails are a convenient way to help you file and pay timely.
-If you file
+If you

-penalty applies even if no tax is due.
+minimum penalty applies even if no tax is due.

 A floating rate of interest applies to underpayments and late payments